moresonsunn/Blockpanel/README.md

 If Steam servers are created on the **same Docker engine** CasaOS uses, CasaOS can still list them under **Legacy Apps / Docker** even if you set `io.casaos.*` labels.

-To keep Steam servers visible only inside BlockPanel, run Steam containers on a **different Docker engine** and point BlockPanel at it:
+To keep Steam servers visible only inside Lynx, run Steam containers on a **different Docker engine** and point Lynx at it:

 - `STEAM_DOCKER_HOST`: Docker daemon URL used *only* for Steam servers (example: `tcp://<remote-docker-host>:2375`).